alessandropaticchio/alessandropaticchio.github.io/index.md

 &nbsp;
 \
 &nbsp;
+\
+&nbsp;

 ## 💻 Currently working at...
 <a href="https://casavo.com/it/">
 <img align="left" width="50" height="50" padding-right=1000px src="/images/casavo.png" href="https://casavo.com/it/">
 </a>

-Casavo is a proptech born in 2017, whose mission is to change how people sell, buy and live houses in Europe.
+[Casavo](https://casavo.com/it/) is a proptech born in 2017, whose mission is to change how people sell, buy and live houses in Europe.
 They are currently one of the most flourishing start-ups in Italy and I just joined their team of ML Engineers and Data Scientists.
 I'm looking forward to seeing what my skills can boost Casavo's business 🚀.

 ## :bar_chart: Previously worked at...
 <a href="https://www.moviri.com/analytics/">
 <img align="left" width="50" height="50" src="/images/moviri.png" href="https://www.moviri.com/analytics/">
 </a>

-Moviri combines big data engineering and data science expertise to build bespoke, end-to-end business analytics solutions at scale, creating unique value for our customers through cross-industry innovation.
+[Moviri Analytics](https://www.moviri.com/analytics/) combines big data engineering and data science expertise to build bespoke, end-to-end business analytics solutions at scale, creating unique value for our customers through cross-industry innovation.
 The following is a summary of the activities I carried on during my time there.

 - Anomaly detection on financial time series (Python, Splunk)